Faculty

 Transnational Feminist Science Studies, and the population/reproductive politics.

 At UMBC, Dr. McCann teaches undergraduate and graduate versions of Theories of Feminisms and Methodologies of Gender, Women’s, and Sexuality Studies as well as the undergraduate course, Reproductive Justice.
+In the classroom, she inspires students to explore complex social issues and empowering the next generation of feminist thinkers.

 Dr. Kate Drabinski